TanUjNimkar/TanUjNimkar/README.md

 ## About

-AWS-certified DevOps Engineer with proven experience designing and deploying cloud-native infrastructure on AWS, automating end-to-end CI/CD pipelines, and orchestrating containerized workloads using Kubernetes and ArgoCD.
+AWS-certified DevOps Engineer with proven experience designing and deploying cloud-native infrastructure on AWS, automating CI/CD pipelines end-to-end, and orchestrating containerized workloads using Kubernetes and ArgoCD.
 Skilled in Terraform IaC, Docker, Jenkins, Helm, and DevSecOps practices including code quality gates and container vulnerability scanning.

 Passionate about building scalable, secure, and observable systems — from provisioning production-grade EKS clusters with Terraform to enforcing DevSecOps quality gates across every deployment pipeline.